stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

-A lot is going on here: The `(>)` operator is one of the data constructors of `Sqlite3.Expr.Expr`, which is indexed by a schema (a snoclist) of tables and the expressions SQLite type.
+A lot is going on here: The `(>)` operator is one of the data constructors of `Sqlite3.Expr.Expr`, which is indexed by a schema (a snoclist) of tables and the expression's SQLite type.
 They types of the expressions on both sides of `(>)` must be identical, so Idris must have a way of figuring out what to do with the integer literal on the right.
 Luckily, the string literal `"points"`